 It also applies to taxis and to public transport provision (including indoor areas of transport hubs such a bus stations, railway stations, airports and ferry ports).
 In addition, the operators of these services must have regard to specific guidance on the statutory requirement on passengers to wear a face covering and about providing information to passengers about this obligation.
 Along with the supplementary detailed transport guidance produced within the context of public transport.

 Under each of the Alert Levels, different premises are required to close.
-The Coronavirus Regulations provides a list of exempt businesses and premises that are allowed to remain open to the public, but even for those premises required to close there remain circumstances in which individuals may be on the premises, and therefore the requirement to take all reasonable measures will continue to apply.
+The Coronavirus Regulations provides a list of exempt businesses and premises that are allowed to remain open to the public, but even for those premises required to close there remain circumstances in which individuals may be on the premises, and therefore the requirement to take reasonable measures will continue to apply.

 In addition to the requirements set out in regulation 16, there are two specific requirements set out in regulation 17 for licensed premises.
 Licensed premises must take measures to: